-Depending on their location in the supply chain, this may be evidenced through objective sales and transport documentation (e.g. Bill of Lading, Phytosanitary Certificates, government-issued country of origin certificates, commercial invoice/contracts/purchase orders that display gin names, freight/port records or tax records) and/or parallel Country of Origin Chain of Custody systems such as the Egyptian Cotton Certification system.
+This may be evidenced through objective sales and transport documentation (e.g. Bill of Lading, Phytosanitary Certificates, government-issued country of origin certificates, commercial invoice/contracts/purchase orders that display gin names, freight/port records or tax records) and/or parallel Country of Origin Chain of Custody systems such as the Egyptian Cotton Certification system.

-Organisations may also use forensic testing on a sampling basis to verify the Country of Origin of physical Better Cotton purchased from customers.
+Organisations may also use forensic testing at their own cost on a sampling basis to verify the Country of Origin of physical Better Cotton purchased from customers.